Defibrillator (AED) for your Risk Management and Duty of Care

 If you’re on your own, don’t interrupt the CPR to go and get a defibrillator.
 If it’s possible, send someone else to find one.

-If the victim is wet or lying on a wet surface.
+Should the victim be wet or lying on a wet surface;

 Try to dry the chest with a towel before applying the pads.
 Defibrillation is most safely performed on a dry surface.

 The risks to rescuers and bystanders associated with defibrillating on a wet surface have to be balanced against the risk to the patient of delaying defibrillation.
 If the patient cannot be safely and quickly moved to a dry surface, as far as possible all bystanders should move off the wet surface.
-Anyone that must be on the wet surface should avoid direct contact with the patient, and should avoid contact between their body – particularly above their waist – and the wet surface, as far as possible.
+Anyone who must be on the wet surface should avoid direct contact with the patient and should avoid contact between their body, particularly above their waist – and the wet surface, as far as possible.
 Wearing latex gloves will also reduce the likelihood of the rescuer being shocked in the event the rescuer is touching the patient at the moment of defibrillation.